projectcalico/calico/master/security/protect-hosts.md

 #### Avoid accidentally cutting all host connectivity

-To avoid inadvertently cut off all host connectivity because of non-existent or misconfigured network policy, Calico uses failsafe rules that open specific ports on all host endpoints.
+To avoid inadvertently cutting off all host connectivity because of non-existent or misconfigured network policy, Calico uses failsafe rules that open specific ports on all host endpoints.

 Review the following table to determine if the defaults work for your implementation.
-If not, change the default ports using the parameters, **FailsafeInboundHostPorts** and **FailsafeOutboundHostPorts** in [Configuring Felix]().
+If not, change the default ports using the parameters, **FailsafeInboundHostPorts** and **FailsafeOutboundHostPorts** in [Configuring Felix]({{site.baseurl}}/{{page.version}}/reference/resources/felixconfig).

 | Port   | Protocol | Direction           |              Purpose                           |
 |--------|----------|---------------------|------------------------------------------------|